Kiichiro Toyoda

 Kiichiro Toyoda (Toyoda Kiichirō) was a Japanese engineer and businessman, and the son of Toyoda Loom Works founder Sakichi Toyoda.
-His decision to change Toyoda's focus from automatic loom manufacture into automobile manufacturing created what later became Toyota.
+His decision to change Toyoda's focus from automatic loom manufacturing into automobile manufacturing created what later became Toyota.

 Toyoda Loom Works and Toyota Motor Corporation

 Kiichiro Toyoda persuaded his father, who was responsible as head of the family business, to invest in the expansion of Toyoda Loom Works into a concept automobiles division, which was considered a risk to the family business at the time.
-Shortly before Sakichi Toyoda died, he encouraged his son to follow his dream and pursue automobile manufacturing — Kiichiro solidified the mechanical prowess the family had experienced inventing steam, oil, and electric looms, and developed and instituted what eventually became the global powerhouse of modern fame today, Toyota.
-He also instituted the spelling of the automobile company away from the family name to famously garner good luck.
+Shortly before Sakichi Toyoda died, he encouraged his son to follow his dream and pursue automobile manufacturing.
+Kiichiro built on his family's engineering prowess: they invented steam, oil, and electric looms.
+Eventually turning it into Toyota – the well known car manufacturer.
+He changed the company's name from his family's name for good luck.

 In response to the company's flagging sales and profitability, Toyoda resigned from his position of leadership in 1950.
 He died two years later, without witnessing the company's eventual successes.
 His contemporaries later dubbed him "Japan's Thomas Edison".
-In 1957, his cousin and confidant Eiji Toyoda, followed him as head of Toyota Motor Corporation and built the late Toyoda's successful expansion into a world-class conglomeration of engineering.
-He also launched Lexus.
+In 1957, his cousin and confidant Eiji Toyoda, followed him as head of Toyota Motor Corporation and built upon the late Toyoda's expansion to turn Toyota into a world-class engineering conglomeration.
+He also launched Lexus - the luxury car division.

 Early life

 Childhood

-Toyoda was born on June 11, 1894, in Yamaguchi in the village of Yoshitsu in Shizuoka Prefecture, Japan (currently Yamaguchi, Kosai, Shizuoka), the eldest son of Sakichi Toyoda and Tami Sahara.
+Kiichiro Toyoda was born on June 11, 1894, in Yamaguchi in the village of Yoshitsu in Shizuoka Prefecture, Japan (currently Yamaguchi, Kosai, Shizuoka), the son of Sakichi Toyoda and Tami Sahara.

-Before Kiichiro was born, Sakichi stayed in Toyohashi.
-At the time, Sakichi came to Yoshitsumachi to give a name to Kiichiro.
-However, after Sakichi named Kiichiro, he soon returned to Toyohashi.
-Also, less than two months after his mother, Tami, gave birth to him, she left him and her husband.
-She did so because she was sick of her husband, who, in her eyes, was too preoccupied with industrial inventions to pay any attention to their family life.
+When Kiichiro was born, Sakichi was living in Toyohashi.
+Sakichi came to Yoshitsumachi to name Kiichiro.
+However, after Sakichi named Kiichiro, he returned to Toyohashi.
+Less than two months after his mother, Tami, gave birth to him, she left him and her husband.
+She did so because she thought her husband was too preoccupied with industrial inventions to pay any attention to their family life.
 Therefore, Kiichiro was raised in Yoshitsu village by his grandparents.
-At the age of three, Kiichiro moved to what is now Higashi-ku, Nagoya, Aichi Prefecture, where Sakichi lived.
-In terms of education, Kiichiro entered Kyodo Kanji Ordinary Elementary School and then changed to Takadake Ordinary Elementary School (currently Nagoya Municipal Higashisakura Elementary School).
+At the age of three, Kiichiro moved to what is now Higashi-ku, Nagoya, Aichi Prefecture, where his father lived.
+Kiichiro entered Kyodo Kanji Ordinary Elementary School and then changed to Takadake Ordinary Elementary School (currently Nagoya Municipal Higashisakura Elementary School).
 After that, he entered Aichi Normal School Elementary School (currently Aichi University of Education Nagoya Elementary School), Meirin Junior High School (currently Aichi Prefectural Meiwa High School), and Second High School.
 In 1920, he graduated from the Department of Mechanical Engineering, Faculty of Engineering, at Tokyo Imperial University.
 After graduation, he remained in Tokyo Imperial University at the Faculty of Law for about seven months until March 1921.
 Kiichiro excelled at his studies.